LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/whitelisting.md

 redirect_from:
   - function-as-a-service-developing-with-faas-whitelisting-domains.html
 ---
 In order to leverage external domains inside your function(s), you'll need to whitelist them.
 This can also be done in the **Settings** section.
 We have a proxy in place which will check incoming requests from functions and see if the requested URL is whitelisted.
+To ease the usage of some Liveperson APIs, their domains are [whitelisted by default](liveperson-functions-development-whitelisting-domains.html#domains-whitelisted-by-default).

 <img src="img/faas-whitelisting.png" alt="LivePerson Functions Domain Whitelisting" style="width:100%;"/>